openconsentia/hlsadmin/README.md

 # Overview

 This an **experimental** Hyperledger Sawtooth network orchestrator intended primarily to verify assumptions about its technical and code architecture.
-In other words, this project is to address the question: If I wanted this feature what would it take to make it work?
+In other words, this project is to address the questions such as:

+* If I wanted this feature what would it take to make it work?
+* Is there a better way of implementing this feature?

 This is **NOT** a Minimum Viable Product (MVP).
 This project's intention is *not* to determine if a feature is viable from a useability and/or commerical perspective.
 Some of the features you find here may be in various stages of usability and are not necessarily bug-free.
 They maybe removed without notice and is definitely *not* for any mission critical deployment.